-For many years I have suffered from insomnia.
+For many years, I have suffered from insomnia.
 When I heard about the benefits of using the lavender plant (also known as Lavandula augustifolia) and essential oils, I began my own research—reading about the lavender plant and learning why it worked.
 While I do not have the means to extract the essential oils, I grow lavender around my house.
 I make sachets and lavender wands to keep inside my house, and I purchase lavender essential oil to use as part of my sleep therapy program.

-The scent of lavender essential oil increases slow-wave sleep, which is the very deep sleep where the heartbeat slows and the muscles relax.
+The scent of lavender essential oil increases slow-wave sleep, which is the very deep sleep where the heartbeat slows, and the muscles relax.
 It is during this phase of sleep that the brain is believed to regenerate and organize memory, as well.

 An oil extraction machine is used to extract the oil from fresh flowers of the lavender plant.
-Upon extraction, the oil is used for medicinal purposes, which includes ailments such as insomnia, anxiety, depression, and fatigue.
+Upon extraction, the oil is used for medicinal purposes, which include ailments such as insomnia, anxiety, depression, and fatigue.

 Three Ways to Use Lavender as a Sleep Aid